jellybob/adafruit-io-alexa/README.md

 * to set coffees drunk to 12 (sets the specified data point)
 * to turn on the living room light (sends a 1 to the named feed)
 * to turn off the living room light (sends a 0 to the named feed)

+## Configuration

+Data which Amazon want on their configuration form is found in `metadata/` (I'm hoping there'll be an API for that at some point).